-15) Increase “Dwell Time”
+19. Increase “Dwell Time”

 Google and other search engines use “dwell time” to evaluate a site’s content quality.

-Summary & Infographic
+Summary and On-Page SEO Infographic

-Do you have a favorite on-page SEO technique which I may have missed here?
+Do you have a favorite on-page SEO technique I may have missed here?
 Let me know in the comments section.

 Below is an infographic that summarizes all the key points in this article.